 The administrative office responsible for police and security services on the campuses of the University of Delaware is the Department of Public Safety Public Safety staff provide 24-hour-a-day response to reports of on-campus emergencies and criminal actions.
-Reports of emergencies or requests for assistance may be communicated directly over more than 200 "dial-free" campus emergency telephones, or by calling the University Police emergency number: (302) 831-2222.
+Reports of emergencies or requests for assistance may be communicated directly over more than 200 "dial-free" campus emergency telephones, or by calling the University Police emergency number: 9-911.

-The Police Division of the Department of Public Safety is staffed by 45 men and women who have met the police training certification requirements of the State of Delaware and who exercise full law enforcement authority on the campus and contiguous streets Public Safety's Security Division employs 16 full-time officers and approximately 35 part-time Student Security Aides.
-These staff receive departmental training and assist the University Police by performing non-law enforcement duties.
+The Police Division of the Department of Public Safety is staffed by men and women who have met the police training certification requirements of the State of Delaware and who exercise full law enforcement authority on the campus and contiguous streets.
+Staff in the Security Division receive departmental training and assist the University Police by performing non-law enforcement duties.